Homestuck126/bns-java-client/itm-bns-sample/doc/quick_start_en.md

 ### 5. Check the result

-After executing the sample code.
-The BNS Java Client will start ledgerinput.
-You can check the result of ledgerinput on BNS Website.
+After excuting the sample code.
+The BNS Client will do ledgerinput.
+You can login and check the result of the ledgerinput on the Blockchain Notary Service website.
+For instructions on BNS operations one can go to YouTube to watch the instructional video Blockchain Notary Service Playlist.

-1. Use your Web Browser to open [BNS Website](https://azure-dev-membership.itm.monster:8088/)

-2. Click the Check Records then you can check all of your ledgerinput records

-3. Click '+' in one of your legerinput records then you can view the information about ledgerinput.

-4. If your data is On-Chain, the Attest status icon will become green and show Success.
-Otherwise, it will be gray and show Waiting.
-The default setting of BNS Server is clearance once a day.

-5. If your data is On-Chain, you can click On-chain Proof icon to view the proof on blockchain via blockchain browser.

-6. If your data is Off-Chain, you can click Off-chain Proof icon to download the proof and use our Verification Website or Verification Program SDK to verify this data whether be tampered.

-7. Click the verification icon

-8. Click Blockchain verification

-9. Upload the Off-chain proof your downloaded

-10. If Off-Chain proof is tempered-free, the Verify Result icon will become green, otherwise, it will be red.

 ----
 Quickstart is now complete.
 Next, we learn how to build our own CMD.